Modern display of the Confederate battle flag: Backlash against removal

-A display is vandalized in South Carolina
+2018 display vandalized in South Carolina

 Three Sons of Confederate Veterans groups erected the flags of the United States, South Carolina, and the Confederacy on June 16, 2018, on private land which was located outside Holly Hill, South Carolina.
 A sign said that the Sons of Confederate Veterans is honoring "All of Our Ancestors."

 On June 21, 2018, a newspaper report said that graffiti that said "Move" and five dollar signs had been sprayed on the sign.

 "Holly Hill Town Council asked the Confederate groups in April not to erect the display along U.S. 176.
 Mayor William Johnson said he was disappointed by the display."